 Onions, Garlic, Chives

-These vegetables and herbs can cause gastrointestinal irritation and could lead to red blood cell damage.
+These pungent items can cause gastrointestinal irritation and lead to red blood cell damage.
 Although cats are more susceptible, dogs are also at risk if a large enough amount is consumed.
 Toxicity is normally diagnosed through history, clinical signs and microscopic confirmation of Heinz bodies.
 An occasional low dose, such as what might be found in pet foods or treats, likely will not cause a problem, but pets should not be given large quantities of these foods.

 Because pets do not possess significant amounts of lactase (the enzyme that breaks down lactose in milk), milk and other milk-based products cause them diarrhea or other digestive upset.